 - the production of neutron-absorbing nuclides (non-fissile actinides and fission products)

-Due to presence of high amount of radioactive fission fragments and transuranic elements, spent nuclear fuel is very hot and very radioactive.
+Due to the presence of a high amount of radioactive fission fragments and transuranic elements, spent nuclear fuel is very hot and very radioactive.
 Reactor operators have to manage the heat and radioactivity that remains in the “spent fuel” after it’s taken out of the reactor.
-In nuclear power plants, spent nuclear fuel is usually stored underwater in the spent fuel pool on the plant.
-Plant personnel move the spent fuel underwater from the reactor to the pool.
+In nuclear power plants, spent nuclear fuel is stored underwater in the spent fuel pool on the plant, and plant personnel moves the spent fuel underwater from the reactor to the pool.
 Over time, as the spent fuel is stored in the pool, it becomes cooler as the radioactivity decays away.
-After several years (> 5 years), decay heat decreases under specified limits so that spent fuel may be reprocessed or interim storaged.
+After several years (> 5 years), decay heat decreases under specified limits so that spent fuel may be reprocessed or interim storage.

-This strategy is favored by several countries: the United States, Canada, Sweden, Finland, Spain and South Africa.
-Some countries, notably Finland, Sweden and Canada, have designed repositories to permit future recovery of the material should the need arise, while others plan for permanent sequestration in a geological repository like the Yucca Mountain nuclear waste repository in the United States.
+This strategy is favored by several countries: the United States, Canada, Sweden, Finland, Spain, and South Africa.
+Some countries, notably Finland, Sweden, and Canada, have designed repositories to permit future material recovery should the need arise.
+In contrast, others plan for permanent sequestration in a geological repository like the Yucca Mountain nuclear waste repository in the United States.

 Annual Production of SNF

 Consumption of a 3000MWth (~1000MWe) reactor (12-month fuel cycle)

 It is an illustrative example, and the following data do not correspond to any reactor design.

 - A typical reactor may contain about 165 tonnes of fuel (including structural material)